Greek Chicken Meatballs

 • Sub any type of milk for the buttermilk.
 It will contribute a bit of fat but may not have the same tenderizing effect on the ground chicken.

-In a large mixing bowl, mix together your panko and buttermilk or other milk.
+Step 2: In a large mixing bowl, mix together your panko and buttermilk or other milk.
 Stir them together well so the liquid soaks into the bread crumbs.
+Then add the other ingredients one by one except for the chicken and egg.
+Just chop and add.

-glass bowl with buttermilk-soaked panko, garlic, olives, feta, and other ingredients.
+glass bowl with panko, garlic, olives, feta, and other ingredients.

 Tip from the wise quacker: make the meatball mixture ahead of time and leave the bowl in the refrigerator for up to 12 hours.

-Use a medium-sized (#40) cookie scoop or your hands to form the mixture into one and a half inch meatballs.
-Place them on the baking sheet, leaving a little space between the meatballs.
+Step 4: Form the mixture into one and a half inch meatballs, leaving a little space between the meatballs.

 unbaked chicken meatballs with feta and olives on a parchment-lined sheet.

-Bake the chicken meatballs in the preheated oven for about 15 minutes or until the internal temperature reaches 165 °F (74 °C) and they are starting to turn golden brown on the outside.
+Step 6: Bake the chicken meatballs for about 15 minutes or until the internal temperature reaches 165 °F (74 °C) and they are starting to turn golden brown.
 Shake or turn the meatballs once or twice during cooking for even browning.
 Serve immediately.

 baked chicken meatballs with olives and feta on a parchment-lined sheet.